progsysseminar15/progsys/writeups/SchleierSmith15.md

 Is there any built-in resiliency / durability?
 Engineering a scalable, robust event log should be the key focus of research.
 (There might be some relation to Calvin's deterministic database -- all operations are easy once an order is agreed.)

+### Yifan Wu
+Questions:
+- To record all events and feed that into the ML model seems very applicable for the specific dating case, and it would be nice to see how much it generalizes.
+- It seems that the model fits very well with logic programming where data, depending on the switch is automatically pump thru different channels.
+- I wasn’t sure why the event history log makes the iteration faster, I think the key is to have a good interface with data such that when the algorithm changes nothing else need to change (thus the data decision is directly modified to yield results).
+It happens that the desired probability is the product of a few conditional probabilities that are outputs of ML algorithms, so it’s a fairly clean interface.
+- What causes the traditional ML system to be so slow?
+It’s just a matter of updating the parameters?
+    * “eliminating batch processing can make a problem easier to reason about” — elaborate?
+    * If a work is difficult to reproduce doesn’t that mean the model is overfitting anyways and not desirable?
+- Should there be a separation between training and deployment?
+- This seem like a common need among a lot of internet startups — it would be fantastic to get an overview/sense of how every one else does this.
+    * Is this view of events new?
+It seems that the ability to play back history is new-ish
+    * A lot of companies already use shadow traffic to implement testing, which is a bit similar